Why does a real estate owner want to count?

 PFM counts the crowd and makes aggregated reports without the possibility of any link with individual personal data.
 No MAC-addresses are delivered to customers.
 All edits are completely anonymous, similar to how, for example, traffic jams are measured daily.
 In addition, the required MAC addresses for these calculations are automatically encrypted so that a link to an individual person is impossible.

-Everybody has the possibility unsubscribe the MAC-Address of their mobile device via an opt-out register.
-After this, these MAC addresses will no longer be counted and included in their investigations and analyzes.
-The opt-out register can be found on https://pfm-intelligence.com/en/opt-out.
+We value the careful handling of client and personal-, passers-by- and/or visitor data.
+We inform you about this in our Privacy Statement.
+Besides we would like to inform you about the possibility to unsubscribe the MAC-Address of your mobile device via an opt-out register.
+After this, your MAC addresses will no longer be counted and included in research and analyses.
+We use an opt-out register for this.